V.A. Vasumathi Vs Commissioner of Income Tax

 Translate:

-was not entitled, in computing the capital gains, to deduct the expenditure incurred by him for the purpose of prosecuting in a civil court his claim
+T. Kochu Thommen, J.@mdashThe Commissioner of income tax (the 1st respondent) by the impugned order (Ex.
+P-3) held that the petitioner was not entitled, in computing the capital gains, to deduct the expenditure incurred by him for the purpose of prosecuting in a civil court his claim for enhancement of the compensation.
+The Commissioner held that such expenditure was not incurred in connection with the transfer of a capital asset.

 Section 45 of the income tax Act, 1961, defines capital gains as follows:

-(1) Any profits or gains arising from the transfer of a capital asset effected in the previous year shall, save as otherwise provided in sections 53, 54,
+(1) Any profits or gains arising from the transfer of a capital asset effected in the previous year shall, save as otherwise provided in sections 53, 54, 54B, 54D and 54E be chargeable to income tax under the head ''Capital gains'', and shall be deemed to be the income of the previous year in which the transfer took place.

-Transfer"" in relation to a capital asset, includes compulsory acquisition thereof under any law [section 2(47)].
+"Transfer" in relation to a capital asset, includes compulsory acquisition thereof under any law [section 2(47)].
 Section 48 reads:

-48. Mode of computation and deductions. - The income chargeable under the head ''Capital gains'' shall be computed by deducting from the full
+48. Mode of computation and deductions. - The income chargeable under the head ''Capital gains'' shall be computed by deducting from the full value of the consideration received or accruing as a result of the transfer of the capital asset the following amounts, namely:--

 (i) expenditure incurred wholly and exclusively in connection with such transfer; .....